skeetio/learngraphql-lessons/1-basics/3-querying-graphql.md

   }
 }
 ~~~

-Hurray!
-We just invoked our first GraphQL query.

 With this query, we asked our GraphQL server with the query `getLatestPost`.
 Also, we only asked for the `title` and `summary` fields only.